erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

 ## Shells
 * :white_check_mark: [readline](https://man.archlinux.org/man/readline.3) - Readline is a library used by many CLI programs to read input from users.
-By configuring readline to use vi key bindings, you automatically get it for programs like `bash`, `irb`, `octave` etc. By default, readline has Emacs-like keybindings, but you can change that by putting this in your `~/.inputrc`:
+By configuring readline to use vi key bindings, you automatically get it for programs like `bash`, `irb`, `octave`, etc. By default, readline has Emacs-like keybindings, but you can change that by putting this in your `~/.inputrc`:
   * ```
     set editing-mode vi
     set keymap vi-insert
     ```
 * :white_check_mark: [Bash](https://www.gnu.org/software/bash/) - The preferred method is to set Vi mode in `~/.inputrc` via readline, as you will get Vi mode automatically in all programs using the library.
-However, if you just want this for bash, put this in your bash startup file e.g. `~/.bashrc`:
+However, if you just want this for bash, put this in your bash startup file e.g., `~/.bashrc`:
   * ```bash
     set -o vi
     ```